jmatthewsr-ms/node-slab-memory-issues/README.md

 'node client'

+Run the client last.
+The client will attempt websocket connections to the wss (webscocket server) via the proxy.

 The client will stop creating new connections after it reaches the client_maxConnections value specified in config.json.

 ### Saving Heapdumps ###